-While many of these resources are geared toward ESL teachers, you may also find them helpful if you are teaching another subject and happen to have a non-native English speaker in your class.
+While many of these resources are geared toward ESL/EFL teachers (English as a Second Language or English as a Foreign Language, respectively), you may also find them helpful if you are teaching another subject and happen to have a non-native English speaker in your class.

 International Association of Teachers of English as a Foreign Language (IATEFL) keeps you current on the latest news in the ESL teaching community, lets you network with other instructors through special interest groups and events, and much more.